KellerJordan/negative-self-influence/README.md

 This repository demonstrates a newly observed phenomenon in deep learning:

-*Adding an easy examples to the training set tends to cause the retrained model to become **less** confident on it.*
+*Adding an easy example to the training set tends to cause the retrained neural network to become **less** confident on it.*

 ## How to run